CanDIG/candig.github.io/_posts/2017-06-04-containers-and-candig.md

 ---
 title: Choosing a Container Solution for CanDIG
-title: Docker or rkt or Singularity, Oh My!
+subtitle: Docker or rkt or Singularity, Oh My!
 layout: page
+author: Jonathan Dursi
 date: 2017-06-04
-category: infrastructure
 ---

 An important part of our [architecture](/architecture.png) is the